neysituestamatrix/dp-d1-sample-android/CONTRIBUTING.md

-# Contributing to IdCloud Tutorials Android
+# Contributing to D1 Sample Android
 :+1: Thanks for your interest and taking time to contribute :+1:

 #### Table Of Contents